 I also regard her as a courageous player – although on occasion this is a blessing and a curse.
 Her precise shots mean that she has the confidence to place the shuttle on the line.
 Under pressure from an opponent who ‘just’ keeps it in play – for example a strategy used by CHEN Yufei – she can sometimes be tempted to try and cut a rally short and go for a quicker point rather than play percentages and wait for a clear opportunity to score.
 Some analysts have questioned her resilience as a result of this.

 The COVID crisis has been hugely disruptive to most athletes training programmes and different nations have tried to tackle this dislocation in assorted ways.
 We’ve seen home tournaments in many places including Indonesia and Taiwan, and more coach-supervised training.
-The people who can exit the lockdown having added to their game, rested injury niggles and refreshed their outlook are going to enjoy a significant advantage in competitions.
+The people who have exited the lockdowns having added to their game, rested injury niggles and refreshed their outlook are going to enjoy a significant advantage in competitions.

 May has been very clear about her goal of winning an Olympic medal.
-The road to Tokyo2020 has had more twists and turns than we could have ever predicted back in January so with that in mind what are her prospects if it goes ahead as planned next year?
-She has not been wasting this enforced break from tournaments.
+The road to Tokyo2020 had more twists and turns than we could have ever predicted and despite playing well she was knocked out in an epic encounter with TAI Tzu Ying.
 If we look at her social media posts, they are full of gym work.
 It looks like she is addressing questions about her endurance.
 She is always a gritty competitor who knows how to win and so enhancing her stamina is going to be one of those incremental gains that could be significant in the heat of battle.

 Ratchanok Intanon is one of badminton’s most loved players.
 It’s not simply due to her attractive playing style.
 She works hard and takes nothing for granted; her gracious sporting attitude, bravery under pressure and obvious enjoyment of life means she is a great role model for aspiring athletes.
-I would simply be delighted if she was standing on the podium in Tokyo next year.
+Over the course of the three tournaments in Thailand in January 2021 she consistently was competing at a good level but couldn’t quite get to a final.
+This year’s All England could be a golden opportunity for her to grab a S1000 title; I would simply be delighted if she was standing on the podium in March and in Paris 2024.